Dismaland: Works

 A fake payday loan shop for kids called "Pocket Money Loans" by Darren Cullen was open next to the children's sand pit.
 Offering kids an "advance on their pocket money at 5000% interest", the floor had a trampoline installed so the children could jump high enough to read the small print on their credit agreements.

-The artist and engineer Tim Hunkin created a caravan ride for the event.
+The artist and engineer Tim Hunkin and Andy Plant created The Astronauts Caravan ride for the theme park.
 Visitors sat in the centre of the caravan while outside a steward turned a wheel to rotate the entire caravan around them, producing an optical illusion that the visitors themselves were spinning inside a static room.

 For one exhibit, the books of Jeffrey Archer, Baron Archer of Weston-super-Mare, a British novelist and former politician who served a prison sentence for perjury, were burned each day in a fire pit.
 Every one of the estimated 150,000 visitors to the park entered through a fake cardboard, handpainted security check point created by artist Bill Barminski.

 On Fridays there were scheduled performances by musicians including Run the Jewels, De La Soul, Damon Albarn, and Pussy Riot.

 Banksy's coin-operated Dream Boat, created for Dismaland, was donated by the artist to the NGO Help Refugees (now known as Choose Love) in the run-up to Christmas 2018 to help raise money for the charity.
 The artwork was displayed in Help Refugees' London pop-up shop and members of the public could pay £2 to enter a competition to guess the weight of the piece.
 The person whose guess was closest to the actual weight would win Dream Boat.
 The 'guess-the-weight' competition was seen as 'deliberately school fair' in style.